elastic/ml-cpp/STYLEGUIDE.md

        Reference                                   | Calling function
        Const reference                             | Calling function

+1. `if` statements SHOULD be fully qualified.
+The exception is where it is clear that a boolean expression is being tested.
 1. Explicit integer definitions, specifying size, SHOULD be used
 1. Member functions MUST be scoped with `this->` when called
 1. Floating point variables SHOULD be `double`
 1. Lambdas SHOULD be used in preference to any form of `bind`